 At the end of the day, the best view of the sunset in town is easily White Point Park down by the tidepools.
 On particularly windy days, following heavy rain especially, you’ll be treated to a show of crashing waves as the Sun cast a stunning orange light upon the water.
 Many locals come down to this area to take in the view while barbecuing food at Sunset.
 Once you’ve seen it for yourself, it’s easy to see why.

 Schools – Marine Magnet Programs

-When searching for a place to settle down, parents often take special interest in the schools that their kids will be attending.
+When searching for a place to settle down, parents often take a special interest in the schools that their kids will be attending.
 In San Pedro, you’ll get one of the best schools in the district, as it is home to LAUSD’s Marine Science Magnet Program.

-Schools such as Dana Middle School, San Pedro High, POLAH, Baxter and more provide your children with not just a safe space to learn but a place they can grow intellectually and become future professionals in their field.
+Schools such as Dana Middle School, San Pedro High, POLAH, Baxter, and more provide your children with not just a safe space to learn but a place they can grow intellectually and become future professionals in their field.
 Regardless of where your student chooses to learn, they’ll be treated to a quality education here in the Bay of LA.

 San Pedro is becoming less and less a secret to many as its growing diversity and popularity are becoming more obvious to the rest of the state and those who wish to settle within California.
 Regardless of where one chooses to live here, the Bay of LA is a warm and welcoming home to all who come here.

-Credit to my college buddy, Wesley Dugle, who is a ‘Peedro native and write, for putting this piece together for me!
+Credit to my college buddy, Wesley Dugle, who is a ‘Peedro native and writer, for putting this piece together for me!
 Catch him at regularly at Brouwerij West or subscribe to his blog at popwasabi.com!